 - Basic style for full-length papers and notes

 throughout.
 Number each page in the lower margin and each line in the left margin.

-Notes should not exceed 4 printed pages, and the introduction, methods, results and discussion should be presented in a single section without headings: Abstract, Key words,
+Notes up to 4 printed pages, with introduction, methods, results and discussion presented in a single section without headings: Abstract, Key words,

 - Scientific name of taxon

 - All scientific names of genera and lower categories must be underlined to appear in italics or be directly italic.
 The complete

 scientific names (genus, species, authority and year: e.g. Calanus sinicus Brodsky, 1962) should be given for each animal species, without the year for algae,

 fungi and plant species (e.g. Praestephanos suzukii (Tuji et Kociolek) Tuji), the first time they are mentioned (excluding Title and Abstract).
 Generic